 As a baby you were immediately introduced to this same giving and losing concept as early as your first time playing in a playpen with others.
 If your mom or dad, teaching you the merits of sharing, took a toy of yours and gave it to another baby then you understand.
 However, if you were anything like me as a baby, I didn’t appreciate the lesson and I cried.
 You probably did too.

 In kindergarten, if not before, your impression of having to give up something continued on the playground.
 If you were playing with a ball at one point someone likely asked you to share it.
 You many not want to share your ball but your mother, father, teacher, aunt and uncle all tell you that you have too.
 You might have thought this was unfair to have to give away something.
 This might have formed a child-like thought such as, I don’t want to give but I have too.

 As a child, this message hit me hard after getting paid for my first odd job outside the family.
 I was counting my small mound of money when I watched my mom’s hand reach in and take some.
 “You will want to give this amount as a means of giving back,” she said.
 I argued, “I don’t want to give,” seeing what it was costing me.
 Openly, I didn’t really care what the cause was; Church or charity, this felt like stealing.

-Regardless of the philosophy, logic or reason in simple terms, giving meant me loosing something proportionate to whatever I gave.
+Regardless of the belief, logic or reason in simple terms, giving meant me loosing something proportionate to whatever I gave.
 I’ve tried rationalizing that I have more than enough to give but mathematically it was always costing me.
 I’ve tried appreciating the cycle philosophy that my giving is replenished by the giving of others.
 But in the end it’s still costing me.